kuronekonya/TO-Fuse-Tools-And-Guides/README.md

 ## Contents

 - `guides/` — Step-by-step instructions on recoloring, exporting/importing fuses, and using tools; additionally, in-game guides I had made for epTO that can apply, with minimal modification, to other servers.
 - `scripts/` — Simple `.bat` scripts to streamline repetitive tasks, how to use them, and where to place them.
+Also, a tool for Fuse creation usage to make bulk fuses a lot easier to import.
 - `recolors/` — Prebuilt fuse assets (BMP+showcase PNGs+NRI's [although the NRI's might not be properly sorted]) available for public use
 - `templatesAndSelfTrackers/` — Some fun stuff for account management and self-pacing.
 Edit them as you please!
 ---